zix99/rare/docs/usage/expressions.md

 The following values are accepted for a `tz` (timezone): `utc`, `local`, or a valid *IANA Time Zone*

-By default, all datetimes are processed as UTC, unless explicit in the datetime itself, or overriden via a parameter.
+By default, all datetimes are processed as UTC, unless explicit in the datetime itself, or overridden via a parameter.

 **Format Auto-Detection:**